Apply for a Grant

 The Hunger Mountain Cooperative Community Fund (HMCCF) provides financial assistance to businesses, organizations, individuals, and initiatives aligned with our mission to build a dynamic community of healthy individuals, sustainable local food systems, and thriving cooperative commerce.
 Hunger Mountain Co-op wants everyone to feel welcome, and we strive to be an inclusive and anti-racist community.

-This year, we will consider requests for grants of $250 to $1,500 and only fund projects designed to support local food systems, food access, or projects that address inequities in the local food system.
+This year, we will consider requests for grants of $250 to $2,000 and will only fund projects that are designed to support local food systems, food access, and projects that address inequities in the local food system.
 To request a sponsorship or donation instead of a grant, fill out a sponsorship or donation form.
 Applications will not be accepted from groups that employ Hunger Mountain Co-op Council members, members of the HMCCF Committee, or their immediate families.
 Your application will be reviewed by the HMCCF Committee and the Co-op’s Council.
 Scoring criteria is at the bottom of the application.
-Awards will be announced at our Annual Meeting on September 13, 2023.
-Submission deadline: Monday, July 31, 2023.
+Awards will be announced at our Annual Meeting in November of 2024.
+Submission deadline: Tuesday, Sept.
+3, 2024.

 We Will Give Strong Priority To: